zarillion/handynotes-plugins/docs/core/nodes.md

 # Node Classes

 ## Node

-This is the base class for all displayed nodes.
+This is the base class for all nodes.
-Examples usually have the minimal required properties set.

 **Example:**
 ``` lua